dbmohit/dbmohit/README.md

 ### Hi there 👋 MOHIT
+ ### 🌱 I’m currently learning ML and web development
+### 📫 connect me on linkedin: https://www.linkedin.com/in/mohit-kumar-55a388191/

 <!--
 **dbmohit/dbmohit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.